Guttenberg plagiarism scandal

-On 23 February 2011, the University of Bayreuth withdrew Guttenberg's doctorate.
+On 23 February 2011, the University of Bayreuth rescinded Guttenberg's doctoral degree.
 In part due to the expressions of confidence by Angela Merkel, the scandal continued to evoke heavy criticism from prominent academics, legal scholars (who accused Guttenberg of intentional plagiarism), and politicians both in the opposition and in the governing coalition.
 On 1 March 2011, Guttenberg announced his resignation as Minister of Defense, from his seat in the Bundestag, and from all other political offices.

 In May 2011, a University of Bayreuth commission tasked with investigating Guttenberg's dissertation came to the conclusion that Guttenberg had engaged in intentional deception in the writing of his dissertation, and had violated standards of good academic practice.
-The commission found that he had included borrowed passages throughout his thesis, without citation, and had modified those passages in order to conceal their origin.
+The commission found that he had included borrowed passages throughout his dissertation without citation, and had modified those passages in order to conceal their origin.

 In November 2011, the prosecution in Hof discontinued the criminal proceedings for copyright violations against Guttenberg on condition of Guttenberg paying €20,000 to a charity.
 The prosecutor found 23 prosecutable copyright violations in Guttenberg's dissertation, but estimated that the material damage suffered by the authors of those texts was marginal.